popitsch/rnalib/docs/readme.rst

   respective indexing data structures (e.g., tabix or bai files) for efficient random access.
 This enables users to quickly switch between genomic sub regions (e.g., for focussing on difficult/complex regions) and whole transcriptome analyses during development.
-* rnalib implements a transcriptome model that models parent/child relationships between genomic features (e.g., genes, transcripts, exons, etc.) as python objects and references that are dynamically created when loading a GFF/GTF file. rnalib understands respective GFF/GTF 'flavours' (e.g., ID attribute names) from different major providers such as gencode, ensembl, refseq, etc.
+* *rnalib* implements a transcriptome model that models parent/child relationships between genomic features (e.g., genes, transcripts, exons, etc.) as python objects and references that are dynamically created when loading a GFF/GTF file. rnalib understands respective GFF/GTF 'flavours' (e.g., ID attribute names) from different major providers such as gencode, ensembl, refseq, etc.

-Most importantly, rnalib was not designed to replace the great work of others but to integrate with it and fill gaps.
-For example, rnalib provides interfaces for integrating with `pybedtools <https://daler.github .io/pybedtools/index.html>`__ and `bioframe <https://bioframe.readthedocs.io/>`__.
+Most importantly, *rnalib* was not designed to replace the great work of others but to integrate with it and fill gaps.
+For example, *rnalib* provides interfaces for integrating with `pybedtools <https://daler.github .io/pybedtools/index.html>`__, `bioframe <https://bioframe.readthedocs.io/>`__ and `HTSeq <https://htseq.readthedocs .io/>`__.

 Installation
 ------------